9/9

 There is the full and round ball-shaped Mophead, the round but flat Lacecap head, and the conical head Panicle.
 Mopheads are the common pompom-head hydrangeas we all know and love, with large rounded clusters of eye-catching flowers.
 Lacecaps display a round cluster of seed-like flat petal flowers which you can see on climbing hydrangeas.
 Panicle hydrangeas feature panicle-shaped or cone-shaped blooms.

-The bloom’s color is affected by the soil
+The bloom’s colour is affected by the soil

 Hydrangea macrophylla may produce blue to deep purple flowers when planted on acidic soils.
 Expect red and pink blooms when you plant it on alkaline soils.
 To achieve a true purple colour, the soil must be in between a pH of 5.5 to 6.5.
 This makes real purple hydrangeas uncommon and the usual purple-tinged ones that we see also have tinges of blue, pink, or red.
 There’s an exception, though.
 The panicle hydrangea’s colour isn’t affected by the soil but by the temperature.
 The flowers start creamy white but changes to pink or pomegranate red as summer stretches on.